edisonwang03/pipeline/backend/docs/setup.md

 RUN_DEBUG_MODE = "True"
 ```

+**4. Start the backend server**

-h.
-Run this command to start the backend server within the `backend` directory:
+Run the command below within the `backend` directory to start the backend server.
+This will start it in debug mode with all the necessary environment variables configured.

 ```bash
 ./dev.sh